akvachan/radix-trie/README.md

 - [ ] unit tests: Proper unit tests using ctest suite.
 - [ ] iterator: Conveniently iterates the trie via a for-loop using a certain policy, for example bfs or dfs.
 - [ ] metadata: Support templated metadata for each node and corresponding get() method to retrieve it.
-- [ ] smart pointers: Implementation via smart pointers.
+- [ ] smart pointers: Implementation via smart pointers, making radix trie memory safe.
+- [ ] debug: Memory and performance debugging.
 - [ ] overloads (==, +, -): Tries comparison, merge or diff.
+- [ ] various optimizations:
+    1. No-deletion radix trie.
+    2. Ordering.
+    3. Thread-safeness.

 ## Visualization in Raylib
 - [ ] View trie.